 What Are Ice Dams?

-Ice dams occur after a heavy snowfall when warm air in the attic causes the roof to warm and the snow to melt.
+Ice dams occur after a heavy snowfall when warm air in the attic heats up the roof and melts the snow.
 Water running down the roof refreezes when it reaches the colder roof edge, forming a mound of ice.

-At first, ice dams are just continuous chunks of ice that form along the margins of your roof.
-While frozen, they’re no more trouble than the icicles that hang down.
-But during the warmer parts of a winter day, water melting off the roof pools behind the ice, then seeps back up under the shingles.
+Ice dams begin as continuous chunks of ice that form along the margins of your roof.
+While frozen, they’re no more trouble than the icicles that hang down from them.
+But during the warmer parts of a winter day, water melting off the roof can pool behind the ice.
+If it’s got nowhere else to go, it seeps back up under the shingles.

-Sometimes water can work its way five or even ten feet back up under the shingles.
-Eventually, it drips through the roof into the soffits (the outside overhangs), walls, and worst of all, onto your ceilings.
-You’ll first see ice dam rust spots on drywall fasteners, then perhaps peeling paint, sagging drywall and stains around windows and doors.
+Sometimes water works its way five or even ten feet back up under the shingles.
+Eventually, it drips through the roof into the soffits (the outside overhangs), walls and, worst of all, onto your ceilings.
+You’ll first see ice dam rust spots on drywall fasteners.
+Then you’ll perhaps see peeling paint, sagging drywall and stains around windows and doors.
 Eventually, you may even get mold or rot.

-Insurance companies pay millions of dollars to thousands of homeowners annually to repair the damage.
+Insurance companies pay millions of dollars annually to homeowners to repair the damage.
 But it’s never enough to cover the time and aggravation of getting everything fixed.

 How to Prevent Ice Dams